Luftare/Ecs/README.md

 console.log(ent.id);
 ```
 ### System
-Create systems to implement logic.
-Systems process entities that have all components listed in the "components"-array.
+Define systems to implement logic.
+Systems process entities that have all components listed in the `components` array.
 ```javascript
 ecs.system({//move entities with velocity
     components: ["position", "velocity"],